ICT International

 Leaf Wetness

-The AD-NODE-L1 (LoRaWAN) supports up to 1 x ICT-LWS-C (with measurements of temperature and rainfall additionally supported)
+The AD-NODE-L1 (LoRaWAN) supports 1 x ICT-LWS-C (with measurements of temperature and rainfall additionally supported)

 The MFR-NODE (LoRaWAN or CATM1/NB-IoT) supports up to 2 x ICT-LWS-S (with measurements of relative humidity, temperature and rainfall additionally supported)